 Your level of Productivity can be continuously improved at work and in your personal life with the right tools, resources and a change of habit.
 You can do more daily, weekly and monthly with new ways of doing things and new tools that can significantly improve how you work.

-Here is a summary of what you can do to boost your level of productivity in 2014.
+Here is a summary of what you can do to boost your level of productivity (not your hours).

 1. The end of procrastination is the art of letting go.